Sopholos/vscode-extensions/vault-editor/README.md

 - `Vault: Diff File`: View the difference between an encrypted file and the corresponding encrypted file on another branch.

+- `Vault: View File`: View the decrypted version of the encrypted file.

 ## Extension Settings

 ### Required Settings